superkerokero/naruhodo/README-ja.md

 * ### 統計的手法を入れる(?~)

     It seems that everybody is excited about machine learning these days.
 And I do see huge application potential in techniques like reinforcement learning and generative adversarial models.
 And I do have some thoughts about the applications of these techniques to some specific knowledge retrieval problems.
-For example, the coreference problem is obviously outside the reach of any rule-based systems.
-A reinforcement learning approach seems quite attractive in this case(if we have real-time feedbacks from, for example, the users).
+For example, the coreference problem is obviously outside the reach of any rule-based systems, and a reinforcement learning based approach seems quite attractive in this case(provided that we have a real-time feedback system from users).

     As my understanding of machine learning techniques improves, some statistics-based approaches may be added in the future.